Greece at the Olympics: Fencing

 Greece competed in all three fencing events at the inaugural 1896 Games, winning two (the men's master's foil and the men's sabre) and adding a second-place finish in the men's sabre and third-place in the men's foil.
 However another bronze medal is considered nowadays in the same event.
 Those remain the only fencing medals Greece has won to date (through the 2020 Olympics).

 Gymnastics

 Greece sent 52 gymnasts to the first Games in 1896 (when team events featured very large teams), winning six medals including two of each color.
 Since then, Greece have won many medals in Gymnastics from the 1996 Games through to the 2020 Games.

 Judo

-Greece first competed in judo at the 2004 Games and has won two medals since, both won by the same judoka, Ilias Iliadis.
+Greece first competed in judo at the 2004 Games and has won three medals since.

 Rowing

 Greece first won a rowing medal at the 2004 Games and has won more medals since then.

 Sailing

 Greece first competed in the sailing events in 1948 and won its first medal at the 1960 Games and has won numerous medals since then.